-The BMV last year settled a class-action lawsuit that accused the agency of overcharging customers by $30 million.
+The BMV last year settled a class-action lawsuit that claimed the agency overcharged customers by $30 million.
 More than 4.5 million Indiana drivers were refunded $3.50 to $15 as part of the settlement.